Denobraz/laravel-contact-form/README.md

             ],
             'messages' => [
-                // If you want to override the default message for some field 'name.required' => 'Name is required',
+                // If you want to override the default message for some field
+                // You can left this array empty 'name.required' => 'Name is required',
             ],
             'attributes' => [
-                // If you want to override the default attribute name for some field 'name' => 'Name',
+                // If you want to override the default attribute name for some field
+                // You can left this array empty 'name' => 'Name',
             ],
             'callbacks' => [
-                // Here is the list of callbacks that will be called after the form is validated Denobraz\LaravelContactForm\Callbacks\DummyContactFormCallback::class,
+                // Here is the list of callbacks that will be called after the form is validated
+                // You can left this array empty (maybe just for record form data in the database) Denobraz\LaravelContactForm\Callbacks\DummyContactFormCallback::class,
             ]
+        ],
+        // `newsletter` is the name of the contact form type 'newsletter' => [
+            'data' => [
+                'email' => 'string|required|email',
+            ],
         ]
     ]
 ```